freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 - `meta-tags.json`
 - `motivation.json`

+You don't have to have everything in these 3 files translated at first.
+It's possible to translate only the relevant parts and make adjustments later.

+#### `links.json`

+You can replace any URLs that you have corresponding pages ready in your language.

+For example, if you have the publication in your language, you can replace the URL for `"news"`.
+If you want to translate articles listed in the footer links, see [How to Translate Articles in the Footer Links](language-lead-handbook.md#how-to-translate-articles-in-the-footer-links).

+#### `meta-tags.json`

+This file contains metadata for the web page of `/learn` in your language.
+You can translate the values for `"title"`, `"description"`, and `"social-description"`.
+The value for `"youre-unsubscribed"` is used when someone unsubscribes from Quincy's weekly email.

+Also, you can translate or add relevant keywords in your language to the `"keywords"` array.

+#### `motivation.json`

+This file contains the compliments that will be displayed to campers when they complete a challenge, and motivational quotes that are displayed on the top page of `/learn`.

+You can translate them, or even replace them with relevant compliments/quotes of your choice in your language.

 ### Enabling Localized Videos

 This section is applicable only if you have localized videos in the challenges.
 Otherwise, you can skip this section.